Rokas-Augunas-Eng/crypoto-currency-app/README.md

 yarn dev
 ```

+For the backend you have to navigate here https://coinmarketcap.com/ and create a developer account.
+The API key will be required for fetching data.
 To start the server (backend).
-Run the following.
-Need to change the directory and install dependencies.
+Insert your API key and run the following:

 ```bash
 cd back-end